 Rather, it is the sense of movement in the joints where attention is placed.
-A physician is looking to see that the joint is free to move in the manner in which it was intended.
+A chiropractor is looking to see that the joint is free to move in the manner in which it was intended.
 Chiropractic adjustment works within the joints to restore alignment (not create sounds).

 Chiropractic adjustments give a subtle reminder of how movements should be made within each joint.
 Sometimes slightly askew, joints may send pain signals to alert us that they are not fully equipped to send messages through the central nervous system.
 This does not mean the joint is inoperable or that we cannot move our bodies.
-Rather, that we may not retain the best level of functionality within a joint.
+Rather, we may not retain the best level of functionality within a joint.

 Care is given to restore the body’s intended functions.
-Chiropractic care is administered in the event of injury, for treating chronic ailments, or to help slow degenerative pain conditions.
+Chiropractic care is administered in the event of injury, for treating chronic ailments or to help slow degenerative pain conditions.
 The body retains intensive natural healing properties.
 Chiropractic works to bring these out and highlight the body’s ability to gain and retain wellness.